parasingh27/Data-Analyst-Portfolio/PowerBI-Reports/Massachusetts-General-Hospital-Report/README.md

 # Massachusetts General Hospital Report

-This Power BI project is designed to provide comprehensive insights into **healthcare operations**, **financial performance**, and **patient demographics**.
+This Power BI project was developed as part of the **Maven Analytics Challenge** and is designed to provide comprehensive insights into **healthcare operations**, **financial performance**, and **patient demographics**.
 The dashboard is tailored for healthcare administrators, financial analysts, and decision-makers to monitor key metrics, identify trends, and optimize operational efficiency.

 ---